Botanism/botanist-website/storage/app/doc/en/commands/config/_main_.md

 </div>

 <div class="command">
   <div class="command-head" clearance="administrator">
     cfg &lt;extension&gt;
   </div>
   <div class="command-desc">
-    <p>starts the configuration of the `extension` extension.
-This is done in a new, restricted, channel</p>
+    <p>Starts the configuration of the `extension` extension.
+This is done in a new, restricted, channel.</p>
   </div>
 </div>